AmigaGPU/fat-agnus/2019-04-04-building-a-programming-env-in-2k19-3.md

 Consistency in workflow.

-I want git to behave the same in #linux #win64 and #freeBSD.
+I want git to behave (almost) the same in #linux #win64 and #freeBSD.
+Luckily the coders of git (which is the brainchild of Linus Torvalds) made sure of that.
+All that you need to do is use _bash_ that came with it, for the easiest path to that achievement.